sunil908/binaries/cassandra/3.11.4/README.md

         - Add bin path to the %PATH%.
 Open enviornment viarable and add
               For example, if you extracted the files into program data folder then SET PATH = %PATH%;C:\ProgramData\Python-2.7.13.1\python-2.7.13.amd64
         - Confirm that the python CLI is working.
-Open cmd from any location newly and type the below command.
+Open a new cmd from any other folder location and type the below command.
 It should show 2.7.13
                 :/>  python --version
 5. You will now be able to start the CASSANDRA instance in standalone single node. goto the cassandra BIN folder and enter